charmeleon-zz/BitClient/README.md

 BitClient uses only code from the standard python library.
 I've created it as a way to get familiar with Python and Networking

+## Usage
+To use, simply call from terminal:
+    python3 bitclient.py

+The script will look for any .torrent file under the torrents/ folder and begin download

 ## TODO
 ### Functional
 * Set 'rate' modifier to update only the last line in terminal buffer